ASIA MARKETS: Nikkei Shoots Above 20,000 Mark As Asian Markets Soar

 ADVERTISEMENT

+But with 20,000 finally crossed, some analysts see a retreat starting as early as next week.

+The former chief of the U.S. Federal Bureau of Investigation, James Comey, is due to testify in front of Congress next Thursday, and "that's coming up as an X Day," said Takashi Hiroki, chief strategist with Monex Securities in Tokyo.

 Elsewhere, Korea's Kospi and Taiwan's Taiex were also on target to reach multiyear closing highs when they finish trading on Friday.
-The indexes were respectively up 0.9% and 0.5%.
+The indexes respectively rose 1.2% and 0.6%.
 The Kospi benefited from an increase in local investor sentiment after South Korea's first-quarter gross domestic product was revised higher.

-Overnight, a rally in U.S. stocks saw all three major indexes closing at fresh highs.
+Overnight, a rally in U.S. stocks took all three major indexes to fresh closing highs.
 Stocks have broadly edged higher in recent sessions on relatively low trading volumes after the end of the first-quarter earnings season, leaving investors searching for fresh catalysts.

 "The thing about that U.S. lead [overnight] is that it was a strong move, which contrasted what we've seen for much of the preceding week that was limp and drifting without much conviction," said Ric Spooner, chief market analyst for Australia at CMC Markets.

-Mainland China was the main outlier for stocks in Asia on Friday, as markets there have been under pressure after a private gauge of Chinese manufacturing activity released Thursday showed a contraction in May, the first contraction in nearly a year.
-The Shenzhen and Shanghai Composite indexes were down 0.7% and 0.4%, respectively.
-Hong Kong's Hang Seng Index , however, was recently 0.4% higher.
+Asia's main outlier for stocks Friday is mainland China, whose markets have been under pressure since a private gauge of manufacturing activity released Thursday showed a contraction in May -- the first in nearly a year.
+But the Shenzhen and Shanghai Composite indexes rose 0.8% and 0.1%, respectively.
+Hong Kong's Hang Seng Index was 0.3% higher.

-In the Philippines, the PSEi Index was up 0.8% early in the trading session.
-The market has digested news overnight that a gunman attacked a major hotel-and-casino resort in the capital.
+In the Philippines, the PSEi Index was up as much as 0.6% early in the trading session as the market digested overnight news that a gunman had attacked a major Manila resort and then killed himself.

-Local police said the man killed himself by setting himself on fire, in a dramatic end to a series of events that began just after midnight and sparked concerns that a terrorist attack was under way.
-About 34 people were reportedly killed by smoke from the fire that was set in a hotel room.

-In other markets, oil remained under pressure with prices down nearly 1% in early Asia trading as investors remain focused on rising output in the U.S. and Libya.
+The index retreated, though, after news emerged late in the morning that 36 people had been asphyxiated by a fire (http://www.marketwatch.com/story/34-reported-dead-in-botched-casino-robbery-in-philippines-2017-06-01) the gunman set as he tried to escape with more than $2 million in casino chips.
+It was last up 0.5%.

 (END) Dow Jones Newswires